tannerryan/ecpush/README.md

 ## Examples
-A fully functional client can be found in the example directory.
+Two fully functioning clients can be found in the example directory. `client_notify.go` only returns event notifications (without fetching the event contents). `client_content.go` returns events with the corresponding contents.
+Note that this feature is enabled/disabled by modifying the `NotifyOnly` flag in the Client struct.

 ## Acknowledgements